ankita-cmu/cmustudent-repository/README.md

 ### Week 6
 In Week 6, we were expected to create a final presentation on one of the story telling online tools.
 I chose Shorthand to create my final presentaion.
 I heavily used Canva to create a lot of posters and pages with useful symbols, text, background, and images.

-My journey throughout the final project can be found here: https://ankita-cmu.github.io/Data-viz-finalproject/
+My journey throughout the final project can be found [here](https://ankita-cmu.github.io/Data-viz-finalproject/)

 **Final note about this course**
 I enjoyed working on the course work thoroughly.
 It was extremely engaging.
 I learnt a number of data visualization best pratices that I might have overlooked in the past.
 I hope to use the skill set that I have developed during this course in my professional life and studies at Carnegie Mellon.